sccity/spillman-api/README.md

 *  Docker & Docker Compose

 ## INSTALL
 We highly recommend people use docker for running the Spillman API, whether you are on Windows, macOS or Linux.
 This assumes you have Docker and Docker Compose already installed.
+You may have to make some changes to work on macOS or Windows; it's been untested on these environments.
 ```
 cd /opt
 git clone https://github.com/sccity/spillman-api.git
 cd spillman-api
 ./server.sh start
 ```

+## SETTINGS
+### Spillman DataExchange
+In the config directory you will find a dev and prod folder that needs a settings.yaml.
+There is an example in each called settings.yaml.example.
+You will notice there are smtp, spillman, and database settings.
+The smtp settings are for error reporting outside of file logging.
+The spillman settings are for your specific install of the DataExchange.
+It should look like https://yourserver/DataExchange/REST.
+The prod folder should point to your production Spillman DataExchange, and the dev folder should point to your dev/practice DataExchange.
+Finally, the database settings are for tokens and audit trail data.

+### Proxy Server
+In the config/nginx folder you will see example configuration files.
+They need to be renamed to just default.conf, spillman-api-dev.conf, and spillman-api-prod.conf.
+You only need to edit the server_name to be your hostname.
+If you don't want to do host based routing for the proxy server, you can only enable default.com and it can be reached via http://yourip.
+It is strongly recommended however to use host based routing for externally published endpoints so that you can enable SSL encryption.
+While this document does not cover enabling SSL, CloudFlare makes the process easy and seemless.

 ## BASIC COMMANDS
 ```